 There are now 4 monoclonal antibody CGRP receptor antagonists which have this FDA approval for migraine prevention also.
 Three of them are once monthly auto/self-injections (Aimovig, Ajovy, Emgality), and one is a once quarterly (every 3 months) 30 minute IV (intravenous) infusion (Vyepti).
 In general, these are an option for those with 4 or more migraines per month on average.
 The great thing about these treatment options as opposed to standard pill options is that they do not require a gradual dose escalation, they tend to have a much more rapid onset of improvement, and they have very low side effect risk.
 These medications are all discussed in much greater detail and comparison here.

 Neuromodulatory devices that are FDA cleared for migraine prevention are also available and include sTMS (SAVI, SpringTMS, sTMS mini), eTNS (CEFALY), and nVNS (GAMMACORE), all of which are discussed in much greater detail here.
 There are also nutraceuticals and supplements which have good evidence for migraine prevention.
 Yoga, relaxation and wellness therapies are also helpful in migraine prevention.

-An exciting development is that there are 2 migraine preventive medications in the new gepant classification which are currently in clinical trials, and showing good evidence of effectiveness.
-They are both oral pills and include Atogepant and Rimegepant (currently FDA approved for abortive migraine treatment under the name Nurtec ODT 75 mg).
+An exciting development is that there are 2 migraine preventive medications in the new gepant classification which are now FDA approved for migraine prevention.
+They are both oral pills and include Atogepant and Rimegepant (Qulipta and Nurtec ODT, respectively).
 So these will open up another new class of preventive migraine medications engineered purely for migraine treatment!
-Notably, Biohaven submitted a request to the FDA in October 2020 to approve Rimegepant as a preventive migraine treatment, in addition to its current migraine abortive FDA approved indication.
 On 5/27/21, Nurtec ODT made history as the first and only FDA approved medication for BOTH abortive and preventive migraine treatment simultaneously, and the only option with this flexibility!
 This new dual abortive and preventive therapy option can be read about in more detail here.
-This move followed clinical trials showing that patients taking 75 mg of Rimegepant every other day experienced a 4.3 day reduction from baseline in monthly migraine days.
+More recently, on 9/28/21, Qulipta (Atogepant) became the second oral CGRP preventive gepant medication to become FDA approved for migraine prevention.
+It is taken once daily.
+So these 2 options have become the first oral CGRP preventive medication options.
+They are both of the gepant medication family, which is different than the CGRP mAb family, but none the less now offer an oral alternative to once monthly CGRP monoclonal antibody injections.